kimono-koans/dano/README.md

 `dano` can help!
 ALAC, again like most formats, misses integrated checksums and verification, which make ALAC less suitable for the long term storage of lossless audio.

-You, of course, could checksum the file yourself (`md5 'Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.m4a'`), but, if you change the ALAC file's metadata, or, significantly, its album art, then the checksum changes.   `dano` now allows you to do the same with ALAC:
+You, of course, could checksum the file yourself (`md5 'Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.m4a'`), but, if you change the ALAC file's metadata, or, significantly, its album art, then the checksum changes.

+However, `dano` allows you have stable checksums and verification just like FLAC:

 ```bash
 # Write dano checksum to an xattr